-Maui fire: Search for victims intensifies after 80 deaths
+Maui fire: 89 killed as governor warns of 'significant' death toll rise

+Hawaii's governor says he expects to see "significantly higher numbers" of fatalities in the coming days, as the death toll rises to 89.

-Additional expert support has been deployed to Hawaii, where forensic work is continuing to find victims of the devastating wildfires.
+Additional expert support has been deployed to the island of Maui, where forensic work is continuing to find victims of the devastating wildfires.

-At least 80 people are known to have died but there are fears this number will rise further, with hundreds still unaccounted for.
+Hundreds of people are still unaccounted for days after the fires first broke out.

 Many more remain in emergency shelters after fleeing from the flames.

-Firefighting efforts are continuing in parts of the island of Maui, including around the devastated town of Lahaina.
+While the wildfires are now largely under control, efforts to fully extinguish them are continuing in parts of the island, including around the historic town of Lahaina, which has been devastated.

 Jeremy Greenberg, a senior official at the Federal Emergency Management Agency (FEMA), has told the BBC that extra support being sent included urban search and rescue, and fire suppression teams.